cloudflare/odoh-client-rs/README.md

 # Example usage

 The proxy and resolver are configured using the file specified by the `-c` flag, e.g., `-c config.toml`.
 The default configuration can be found at `tests/config.toml`.
 It uses https://odoh.cloudflare-dns.com, i.e., 1.1.1.1, as the target resolver.
-The client does not use a proxy by default, and instead makes requests to the target resolver directly.
-To get the full privacy benefits of ODoH, it's necessary to specify a proxy in the configuration file.

 ```bash
 $ cargo run -- example.com AAAA